-Cozy mornings, sledding in the afternoon and hot cocoa by the fireplace at night – make the most of holiday breaks and snow days by spending some quality time with family.
-Grab yourself a holiday cookie and a cup of tea, and keep reading for a few fun ideas of how you can spend these chilly winter days.
+Cozy mornings, ice skating in the afternoon and hot cocoa by the fireplace at night – make the most of holiday breaks, snow days, or just a typical winter day by spending some quality time with family.
+Grab yourself a delicious cookie and a cup of tea, and keep reading for a few fun ideas of how you can spend chilly winter days.

 Depending on your climate, go for a walk around the neighborhood or spend time at a nearby.
 You can collect pine cones or admire the birds that are settling in for the winter season.
 If you’re dealing with snow, you can make snow angels, start a snowball fight or go sledding!
 The best part is when you get home, all of you can warm up with delicious cups of hot chocolate.

 Strap on some ice skates and head for an ice skating rink.
 Whether it’s indoors or outdoors, you and your family will love taking part in this festive holiday activity.

 You could also take to the slopes.
 If you’ve never been, opt for a group ski or snowboard lesson.
 It’s never too late to learn!